 While the Zero Breeze Z19-B doesn’t cover the largest area and doesn’t have the highest BTUs, it takes the top spot on our list for being everything.
 Apart from being an air conditioner, it can serve as a fan, as a Bluetooth player, and as a USB charging station.
 Apart from that, it has a very rugged construction, allowing it to endure all the bumps and knocks that come with camping.
 For offering a bit of everything you may need on your trip, this model is the best tent air conditioner on our list.

-Being very identical in terms of features and capabilities, the EdgeStar AP8000W and the BLACK+DECKER BPACT08WT take the second and the third spots respectively.
-While the EdgeStar beats the Black & Decker model in terms of coverage area, both models offer 8,000 BTUs each.
+Being very identical in terms of features and capabilities, the EdgeStar AP8000W and the BLACK+DECKER BPACT10WT take the second and the third spots respectively.
+While the EdgeStar offering 8,000 BTUs is capable to cover the same area as the Black & Decker model with 10,000 BTUs.
 Both also come with remote controls, which speaks volume about the amount of work that has gone into ensuring that each model offers optimum convenience.